Imperal Docs

 )

-In both patterns the user can close the browser between turn 1 and turn 2; the result lands in chat history and shows up on next open.
+The user can close the browser between turn 1 and turn 2; the result lands in chat history and shows up on next open.

 Federal contract — what the platform guarantees

-Five LONGRUN invariants enforced for you
+Five long-running guarantees enforced for you

 Progress emissions